fanjunkai1/DVD/README.md

 This repository represents the official implementation of the paper titled "Driving-Video Dehazing with Non-Aligned Regularization for Safety Assistance".

 ## :fire: Updates
+- [18-08-2024] We have released the GoProHazy dataset, DrivingHazy dataset, and InternetHazy dataset.
 - [18-06-2024] Updated license to Apache License, Version 2.0.
-- [18-06-2024] We released pre-trained models, including optical flow, frame dehazing, and video dehazing models.
+- [18-06-2024] We have released pre-trained models, including optical flow, frame dehazing, and video dehazing models.
 - [16-06-2024] Added train and inference code (this repository).
 - [15-06-2024] We created the [project homepage](https://fanjunkai1.github.io/projectpage/DVD/index.html) and the GitHub README.